open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/libraries.md

 {{% alert title="Help wanted" color="warning" %}}

-As of today, we don't know about any JavaScript library, that has OpenTelemetry integrated.
-If you know about such a library,
-[please let us know](https://github.com/open-telemetry/opentelemetry.io/issues/new).
+As of today, we don't know about any JavaScript library that has OpenTelemetry natively integrated.
+If you know about such a library, [please let us know](https://github.com/open-telemetry/opentelemetry.io/issues/new).

 {{% /alert %}}